Status and power at meetings

 —Isabel, in Record of a Spaceborn Few by Becky Chambers

 I love science fiction, which Pamela Sargent calls “the literature of ideas”.
 In a world where it sometimes seems change is impossible, science fiction explores how our future will be different.
-Science fiction is also especially rich with possibility for introducing cognitive dissonance: the mental discomfort we feel when aware of two contradictory ideas at the same time.
+Science fiction is also especially rich with the possibility of introducing cognitive dissonance: the mental discomfort we feel when aware of two contradictory ideas at the same time.

 Above all, good science fiction excels at telling stories.
 Powerful stories.
-Stories that routinely predict the future: earth orbit satellites, the surveillance state, cell phones, electric submarines, climate change, electronic media, the Cold War were all foreshadowed by science fiction stories long before they came to pass.
+Stories that routinely predict the future: earth orbit satellites, the surveillance state, cell phones, electric submarines, climate change, electronic media, and the Cold War were all foreshadowed by science fiction stories long before they came to pass.
 Science fiction introduces possible futures, some of which come to pass, by using the power of stories.

 Events operate by stories